 What’s more, the typical American household has an average debt of $137,063.

 Depending on whether you fall above or below that $137,063 mark, hearing this number may make you feel better — or horribly worse (sorry!) — about your own debt situation.

-The good news is that you can overcome any amount of debt.
+Here's the good news: you can overcome any amount of debt.

-If you’re like most people, you’ve been conditioned — by well-intentioned parents, teachers, mainstream media, and many a “financial expert” — to view debt as your mortal enemy.
+If you’re like most people, you’ve been conditioned by well-intentioned parents, teachers, mainstream media, and maybe a “financial expert,” to see debt as your mortal enemy.

 Bad debt is simply money you’ve borrowed to buy something that doesn’t put money right back into your pocket.

 When you use money that isn’t yours (e.g. a credit card) to buy something you couldn’t otherwise afford like: